-For most people, a home is the most valuable asset they possess.
-So, it makes sense that maintaining your home’s structural integrity is a top priority.
+A property is a very valuable asset so, it makes sense that maintaining the home’s structural integrity is a top priority.
 A house’s foundation is its most crucial structural element and has to be built right.
-But when should you start looking for foundation repair services?
+But when should you start looking for repair services for your property’s foundation?

 When a foundation is properly tailored to a home and its surroundings, it can last for generations.
 On the other hand, without a proper foundation, a variety of structural problems can plague your home, which could end up costing you loads of cash to fix.

-A house’s foundation is made of concrete that is poured on steel.
+A home’s foundation is made of concrete that is poured on steel.
 Over time, the concrete may begin cracking as a result of settling.
-Generally, buildings tend to settle over a period of time after construction.
-When this occurs, the settling exerts huge loads on rigidly connected elements of a building resulting in settling or other problems.
+When this occurs, the settling exerts huge loads on rigidly connected elements of a building resulting in settling or other foundation problems.

 Settling refers to your home “sinking into” its surroundings by lowering into the soil.
 Generally speaking, settling isn’t a problem.
-However, too much settling should be a cause for concern.
+However, too much settling can be.

-Settling can cause many problems.
-For example, water intrusion, jammed windows and doors, cracking of masonry work, and many others.
-However, if the homeowner acts quickly, the resulting damage from home settlement can be drastically reduced.
+As a house settles, it can cause many foundation issues.
+For example, water intrusion, jammed windows, cracking of masonry work and basement walls, and many others.
+However, if the homeowner acts quickly, the resulting damage from the home settlement can be drastically reduced.

 - Water is seeping into the basement.
 Although this can occur even in a structurally sound foundation, seepage is almost always guaranteed to occur in a seriously damaged foundation.